 IMPORTANT NOTE: FROM JANUARY 2015 ISLAND DRIVES WILL NO LONGER BE AVAILABLE IN GUIDEBOOK FORMAT.
 HOWEVER, ISLAND DRIVES IS STILL AVAILABLE IN PDF FORMAT AND ON AMAZON KINDLE.

 Visiting Tenerife?
 Discover the Secrets of the Island.

-What do you get when you buy Island Drives that you don’t get with other guide books?
-The simple answer is that having a copy of Island Drives is like having a personal guide in the car beside you.
+What do you get when you buy Island Drives that you don’t get with other guides?
+The simple answer is that having Island Drives is like having a personal guide in the car beside you.